 - Conover v.
 Aetna US Healthcare, Inc., 167 F. Supp.
 2d 1317 (N.D.
 Okla.
 2001).
 Persuaded a federal district court to reject the holding in Lewis v.
 Aetna U.S. Healthcare, Inc., 78 F.Supp.2d 1202 (N.D.
 Okla.1999), that ERISA pre-emption of state bad faith law had been overturned.

 - Great-West Life & Annuity Ins.
 Co. v.
 Clingenpeel, 996 F. Supp.
 1348 & 1353 (W.D.
 Okla.
 1998).
 Obtained a ruling rejecting federal common law “make whole” and “common fund” rules in an ERISA subrogation case.

 - Melton v.
 White, 848 F.Supp.
 1511 & 1513 (W.D.
 Okla.
 1994).
-Granting permanent injunction and awarding attorney’s fees and costs to The Prudential Insurance Company of America in a dispute over Servicemen’s Group Life Insurance proceeds.
+Obtained a permanent injunction and an award of attorney’s fees and costs to The Prudential Insurance Company of America in a dispute over Servicemen’s Group Life Insurance proceeds.

 - Ferguson v.
 The Prudential Ins.
 Co. of Am., 777 F.Supp.
 15 (W.D.
 Okla.
 1991).
-Obtained favorable decision upholding the denial of benefits following a trial on the merits.
+Obtained a favorable decision upholding the defendant insurer’s denial of benefits following a federal trial on the merits.